Why teach History?

 We have identified the key knowledge, skills and topics required to give a broad and balanced history curriculum for our children and this is cross referenced to, and in line with, national curriculum expectations.

 Enrichment opportunities are provided throughout and beyond our history curriculum for all pupils through the use of high-quality resources and historical artefacts, carefully planned visitors, workshops and visits both locally and nationally.
-We are incredibly fortunate that in our local area we can see and engage with historical events; from the ruins of a Roman villa, through to the coal mines and canals that helped power the UK as it led the world during the industrial revolution.
+We are incredibly fortunate that in our local area we can see and engage with historical places of interest such as the ruins of a Roman villa and Burtonwood Airbase.

 What your child will learn